junwatu/grid-sound-ambient/blogs/README.md

 ### Node.js

-This project is built using Next.js, which requires Node.js version 16 or higher.
+This project is built using React + Vite, which requires Node.js version 16 or higher.
 You can download and install Node.js from [https://nodejs.org/en](https://nodejs.org/en).

 ### OpenAI

 Create the OpenAI API key [here](https://platform.openai.com/).
-You may need to create a project and enable few models.
+You may need to create a project and enable a few models.

 ![openai models](images/enabled-openai-models.png)

 In this project, we will use an AI model from OpenAI:

-- `gpt-5-mini` to create audio prompt.
+- `gpt-5-mini` to create an audio prompt.

 ### GridDB